 - 31% Protein, 14% Fat, 4% Fiber.

-Zignature Trout and Salmon Meal Formula is often touted as the “the healthiest formula on the market.”
+Zignature Trout and Salmon Meal Formula is often touted as the “healthiest formula on the market.”
 It’s not an empty claim, though.
 This formula packs powerful antioxidants and low glycemic carbohydrates.
 It’s also an excellent source of protein and Omega-3 fatty acids.

 We love that trout and salmon are great for most puppies with allergies.
-Most dogs aren’t allergic to fish, when they have a poultry or pork allergy.
-So this food is ideal for dogs that may have a sensitive stomach when it comes to any type of meat protein.
+Most dogs aren’t allergic to fish when they have a poultry or pork allergy.
+This food is ideal for dogs that may have sensitive stomachs when it comes to any type of meat protein.

 Natural Balance’s limited ingredient formula has a single animal protein source.
 In this case, the LID formula is Lamb with Brown rice.
-This formula is not grain-free, which means it’s great for dogs that aren’t resistant to grain, but still, need high-quality dog food.
-It is a Gluten-free recipe which is great for dogs that do have sensitive stomachs from a potential Gluten intolerance.
+This formula is not grain-free, which means it’s excellent for dogs that aren’t resistant to grain but still need high-quality dog food.
+It is a gluten-free recipe that is great for dogs that have sensitive stomachs from potential gluten intolerance.

-This limited ingredient formula contains essential amino acids that promote muscle maintenance.
+The limited-ingredient formula contains essential amino acids that promote muscle maintenance.
 It works well for all different dog breeds.
-The Lamb as a single protein source, is usually a winner taste-wise for even some of the pickiest pups.
+The lamb as a single protein source is usually a winner taste-wise for even some of the pickiest pups.

 We love that the Natural Balance brand is synonymous with quality.
-This formula is fairly budget-friendly, while containing high-quality natural ingredients to keep your dog’s nutritional needs satisfied.
+This formula is fairly budget-friendly and contains high-quality natural ingredients to satisfy your dog’s nutritional needs.

 Poultry Free Dog Food Buyer’s Guide

 Not all dry kibbles are created equally.
 Generally, they are made up of meat, grains, fats, and oils.
-But their exact ingredient lists vary from one brand to another.
-Even limited ingredient dog foods can differ in the way they are prepared.
+However, their exact ingredient lists vary from one brand to another.
+Even with limited ingredients, dog foods can differ in how they are prepared.

-So, how do you choose the right dog food for your canine companion?
+So, how do you choose the healthiest dog food for your canine companion?
 Here are some of the things that you might want to consider.

-Feeding dogs with high-quality food helps ensure they live a healthy and long life.
-And great quality comes at a higher price.
-You need to make sure you get value for your money by checking if the product meets your pup’s nutritional needs.
+Feeding dogs high-quality food supports a healthy and long life.
+And excellent quality comes at a higher price.
+You need to ensure you get value for your money by checking if the product meets your pup’s nutritional needs.

 Your Dog’s Age

-Dogs go through three important life stages – puppy, adult, and senior phases.
+Dogs go through three essential life stages – puppy, adult, and senior phases.
 To stay healthy and active, they need to be fed according to the stage they are currently in.

 Puppies need more animal protein.
 Their foods have a higher calorie count compared to adult and senior dog foods.
 What your pup eats will significantly impact their immune functions and well-being.
 Aside from high amounts of animal protein.
-Finding a food sensitivity during puppyhood is usually easier, and allows you to start a special diet early in their life.
+Finding food sensitivity and allergies during puppyhood is usually easier and allows you to start a special diet early in your life.
 Your dog’s size will also matter during puppyhood.
 Large breed puppies need different food than smaller breeds due to their nutrient requirements.